mchudinov/AppPhalconTemplate/README.md

 Template for a simple PHP application.
-It can web or command line application.
+This can be a web or a command line application.
 Template contains:

 * basic folder structure src, tests, log
 * composer.json
 * autoloader